 Serialized Products or Non-Serialized

 Larger equipment items (e.g., Bobcat Mini-Excavator) would typically be serialized to distinguish one specific machine from another of the same type and with the same product code.
-Typically, serial numbers are scanned in using handheld barcode scanners to facilitate easy return and check out of rental items.
+Typically, serial numbers are scanned using handheld barcode scanners to facilitate easy return and check out of rental items.
 However, this won’t work for smaller products which may rent multiple such items together (e.g., scaffolding or fencing panels).
-The equipment rental software should allow for rental items to be serialized or non-serialized.
+The equipment rental software for distributors should allow for rental items to be serialized or non-serialized.

 Serial Master Record

 All serialized products should be able to be tracked to record when they are sitting on the lot, or when they are on rental, and rented to which customer, on which invoice, as well as when undergoing maintenance.
-The equipment rental software should have a full serial tracking capability.
+The equipment rental software for distributors should have a full serial tracking capability.

 Rental Products Status Screen

-Good equipment rental software should show all rental products on one screen so the user can easily respond to a rental request for 3 aerial lifts for 4 days, for example.
+Good equipment rental software for distributors should show all rental products on one screen so the user can easily respond to a rental request for 3 aerial lifts for 4 days, for example.
 The user must be able to see all the towable boom lifts and at a glance see how many are available.
 The user should also be able to see, for example, how many scissor lifts are available, as possible replacements.

-Equipment rental software should allow depreciation to be managed easily and quickly for all rental products and be able to easily accommodate whatever accelerated depreciation schedule methodology is selected by the business for that equipment type.
+Equipment rental software for distributors should allow depreciation to be managed easily and quickly for all rental products and be able to easily accommodate whatever accelerated depreciation schedule methodology is selected by the business for that equipment type.

 Selling for Salvage Value

-Rental items can typically only be rented for a portion of their economic lives and then may sold for salvage value.
-Good equipment rental software should be able to easily handle decommissioning of a rental item and then selling it from inventory for salvage value.
+Rental items can typically only be rented for a portion of their economic lives and then may be sold for salvage value.
+Good equipment rental software for distributors should be able to easily handle decommissioning of a rental item and then selling it from inventory for salvage value.
 The same process should also be available for damaged rental items.

 Why Do You Want Rental Software Integrated with Your ERP Software?

-Having your equipment rental software fully integrated with your distribution ERP software means that you can combine your rental business operations with the traditional distributor model of selling goods alongside your rentals.
+Having your equipment rental software for distributors fully integrated with your distribution ERP software means that you can combine your rental business operations with the traditional distributor model of selling goods alongside your rentals.
 For example, you might rent an excavator and sell large scale irrigation systems at the same time.
 You can also have a single GAAP-compliant accounting system that correctly accounts for both the rental business as well as the distribution business.
-You can also use the centralized reporting, dashboards, business intelligence and data analytics for both businesses.
+You can also use the centralized database reporting, dashboards, business intelligence and data analytics for both businesses.
 Using the reporting and BI tools you can identify rental items that are underperforming and take steps to improve utilization.
 You can also manage your whole rental portfolio to ensure that you have the right mix of rental products and manage uptime and maintenance schedules.